neviarrawlinson/neviarrawlinson/README.md

 # 👋 Hi, I'm Neviar Rawlinson!

-**Turning complex governance challenges into practical solutions**
+**I turn complex governance challenges into clear, workable solutions.**

-My work focuses on building change management and risk management workflows that empoer organizations to stay compliant and resilient in fast moving environments.
-By applying frameworks such as ITIL, COBIT, and ISO 27001, I design tools and processes that drive efficiency, strengthen decision making, and simplify day to day operations for both technical and business teams.
+Whether it’s streamlining change management or shaping risk management workflows, my focus is on helping teams stay compliant, secure, and able to move quickly with confidence.
+With an MBA in IT Management and certifications like CSM and CSPO, I draw on frameworks such as ITIL, COBIT, and ISO 27001 to build tools and processes that make operations more efficient and day‑to‑day work easier for both technical and business teams.

 ---

 ## 🚀 My Recent Projects